Egyras/HeishaMon/README.md

 - `setTimer`
 Sets a timer to trigger in X seconds.
 The first parameter is the timer number and the second parameters the number of seconds before it fires.
 A timer only fires once so it has to be re-set for recurring events.
 When a timer triggers it will can the timer event as described above.
 E.g.

+- `print`
+Prints a value to the console.

 ```
 on System#Boot then
   setTimer(3, 60);